Reading Time: 6 minutes

 Q: How do I kill sawtoothed grain beetles in flour?

-A: Freeze infested packages for a week or heat above 55 °C.
+A: Freeze infested packages for some days or heat above 55 °C.

 Q: Why do they keep coming back?

-A: They can survive in food dust and cracks, waiting for new food.
+A: They can survive in food dust and cracks, waiting for new food to come.

-Q: How do professionals control them in warehouses?
+Q: How do professionals control saw-toothed grain beetles in warehouses?

 A: By sanitation, fumigation, modified atmosphere, and strict monitoring.